mthiel117/adc-automation-demos/README.md

 <img src="arista-pw.png" alt="topology" width="300"/>

-On logging via SSH, you will land the following menu.
+After logging in via SSH, you will land the following menu.

 <img src="adc-menu.png" alt="topology" width="300"/>

-Choose option #98 Shell (bash).
+Choose option #98 Shell (bash) to start a bash shell on the jumphost.
 ```
 What would you like to do?
 98
 arista@ip-10-33-7-90:~$